 Since 1835, El Farol has been a local and visitor favorite for food and entertainment.
 The intimate, historic setting is reminiscent of the original caves of Old Spain’s Granada where food and flamenco have also been a tradition since the 1800s.
 You’ll arrive between 6.30 pm and at the very latest 7 pm for your dinner service, and if whether your appetite is hearty or light, don’t worry, there are plenty of light authentic tapas plates to choose from along with a full dinner menu of delicious Spanish dishes.The dinner service is followed by the Flamenco performance.
 Olé!!

-Other romantic finale dinner options I recommend are Sassella nextdoor to The O’Keeffe Museum, Joseph’s Culinary Pub in the downtown Guadalupe/Railyard District about 6 blocks from the Plaza, Midtown Bistro, which is a little off the beaten path in the Midtown District, but still only 1.7 miles from the Plaza, Il Piatto Italian Farmhouse 1 block north of the Plaza, or Blue Heron with Chef Rocky Durham, which is about 20 minutes’ drive on the original historical El Camino Real.
+Other romantic finale dinner options I recommend are Sassella nextdoor to The O’Keeffe Museum, Joseph’s Culinary Pub in the downtown Guadalupe/Railyard District about 6 blocks from the Plaza, Midtown Bistro, which is a little off the beaten path in the Midtown District, but still only 1.7 miles from the Plaza, or Blue Heron , which is about 20 minutes’ drive on the original historical El Camino Real.
 Reservations are strongly recommended at all locations.

 Departure Day: If your flight doesn’t leave Albuquerque or Santa Fe airport until evening, you’ll have time to enjoy a brunch or lunch before you go.
 Midtown Bistro offers delicious lunch and weekend brunch.
 It’s close to downtown but lesser known by visitors, located in the Midtown Innovation District, only 1.7 miles from the historic plaza.
 It’s a local fave for daily lunch and dinner and weekend brunch.

-Or you could stop in early at Meow Wolf for an exploration of their famous interactive art installation, followed by a delicious and invigorating Food of the Gods workshop, elixir tasting, truffle making class, or coffee workshop at International Chocolate Award-Winners Art of Chocolate – Cacao Santa Fe. (not to be confused with Kakawa Chocolate).
-Cacao-Art of Chocolate is the only bean to bar chocolate factory and café in Santa Fe.
+Or you could stop in early at Meow Wolf for an exploration of their famous interactive art installation.
+Enjoy a delicious and invigorating Food of the Gods workshop, elixir tasting, truffle making class, or coffee workshop at International Chocolate Award-Winners Art of Chocolate – Cacao Santa Fe. (not to be confused with Kakawa Chocolate).
+(Currently Cacao Art of Chocolate is closed and looking for a new location.
+Please check our listings at this link for updates. ) Cacao-Art of Chocolate is the only bean to bar chocolate factory and café in Santa Fe.
 Experts in the history and cultivation of chocolate, they grow their own beans in Hawaii and Belize and handcraft delicious truffles, bars, coffees, and authentic elixirs.
 Cacao is located only a few blocks from Meow Wolf, in the Midtown Innovation District, at the corner of Parkway and Richards Lane.
 Check the link for their calendar of tours/classes, or use the Santa Fe Selection Mini Guide Map to find them and stop by the café for a scrumptious chocolate truffle, coffee, elixir, and pastry.

 That’s just a starter for ideas for your art and food lovers five days in Santa Fe.
 There are many more ideas at SantaFeSelection.com.